 Failures and mistakes = learning

 In a world that is so competitive, people often feel they need to be perfect in order to stand out.
-We as a society have a tendency to become so focused on being right, correct or perfect that we lose touch with the valuable lessons taught within the process of trying and failing or making a mistake.
+As a society, we have a tendency to become so focused on being right, correct or perfect that we lose often touch with the valuable lessons taught within the process of trying and failing or making a mistake.

 Researcher and professor Carol Dweck delineates between two different mindsets to describe the way people thing about ability and talent: fixed mindsets and growth mindsets.
 Fixed mindsets view our abilities are innate and unchangeable and view failure as permanent.
 Whereas a growth mindset which views your abilities and talents as something that grows through practice.
 With a growth mindset, you are more likely to embrace challenging tasks and work hard to improve and may view obstacles as a chance to experiment and solve problems.